muhhx/muhhx/README.md

 # Murilo Santos

-Full-stack engineer with a background in architecture and design (I love everything that has to do with visual design, from branding to typography).
-I've been developing digital products and websites for national as well as worldwide companies for three years.
+Full stack engineer with a strong background in design.
+I've been developing websites and systems for national, as well as wordwide companies for the past 3 years, aways with a peculiar attention to User Experience.

 Fun fact: I played semi-professional soccer here in Brazil, traveling and playing in tournaments througout the country.
 I was a left-back in the Coritiba Football Club youth academy, and almost went to an US university to play soccer with a full scholarship.